NehaVns/30DaysAppDevChallenge/README.md

 ## Day 11
 The video focusses on the one of the very important concepts of android developement - <a href="https://github.com/NehaVns/30DaysAppDevChallenge/tree/main/WebView" target="_blank" rel="noreferrer">Webview</a>.

+## Day 12
+Developing your first application all by yourself can be a challenging and rewarding experience.
+I learned a lot and am proud of what I have accomplished.
+To see what kind of application I built, 𝗰𝗵𝗲𝗰𝗸 𝗼𝘂𝘁 𝘁𝗵𝗲 𝘀𝗼𝗹𝘂𝘁𝗶𝗼𝗻 𝗮𝘁: <a href="https://github.com/NehaVns/30DaysAppDevChallenge/tree/main/KnowledgeHub" target="_blank" rel="noreferrer">Knowledge Hub</a>.